rishowrav/pottery-client/README.md

 ### Features of Website

+- <strong>React Awesome Reveal: </strong> React Awesome Reveal is a library for React apps that provides a set of curated animated primitives.
+They can be used to add revealing animations to your components when they enter the browser viewport as the user scrolls the page.

 - <strong>Lottie React: </strong> LottieFiles takes away the complexity of motion design.
 It lets you create, edit, test, collaborate, and ship a Lottie in the easiest way possible.

 - <strong>React Icon: </strong> Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.